School Highlights

 What is Instituto Tecnologico de Puerto Rico-Recinto De Manati's ranking?

-Instituto Tecnologico de Puerto Rico-Recinto De Manati ranks among the top 20% of community college in Puerto Rico for: Least expensive tuition, Average community college minority breakdown and Highest graduate earnings (10 years post graduation).
+Instituto Tecnologico de Puerto Rico-Recinto De Manati ranks among the top 20% of community college in Puerto Rico for: Least expensive tuition and Average community college minority breakdown.

 Recent Articles